joelparkerhenderson/system-quality-attributes/doc/blastability/page.md

 <span data-chatgpt-prompt="explain blastability (system quality attribute, non-functional requirement, cross-functional constraint)">

-Availability is a system quality attribute that refers to the ability of a system or application to be accessible and operational for use.
-It indicates the percentage of time that a system or application remains available and responsive to user requests.

-Availability is a non-functional requirement, which means that it is a specification of how the system should behave rather than what it should do.
-It is an important factor for systems that require high up-times, such as critical systems in healthcare, finance, or transportation.
-To maintain high availability, systems need to be designed with redundancy, fault-tolerance, and disaster recovery mechanisms.
-They also need to be monitored and maintained regularly to ensure that any issues are identified and resolved quickly.
-High availability (HA) is an important topic in system architecture and testing.

-Availability is a cross-functional constraint, primarily because it affects the user experience and overall satisfaction.
-For example, when a system has availability problems, then users may complain, or take up extra support resources, or cancel subscriptions.
+Blastability in the context of software engineering and system design refers to the system's ability to withstand sudden, high-impact events or changes without significant degradation in performance or availability.
+This concept can be crucial for systems that need to remain operational under extreme conditions, such as cyber-attacks, unexpected load spikes, or catastrophic failures.

+Blastability is a system quality attribute that describes a characteristic of the system that contributes to its overall resilience and robustness.
+Quality attributes like reliability, scalability, and security collectively define the system's performance and user experience under various conditions.
+Blastability specifically addresses the system's capability to endure and recover from high-impact disruptions.

+Blastability is a non-functional requirement (NFR) because it specifies criteria that judge the operation of a system, rather than specific behaviors or functions.
+It defines how the system performs under specific conditions rather than what it does.

+Blastability is a cross-functional constraint because it affects multiple areas of system design and development, requiring collaboration across different teams and disciplines.
+This attribute imposes constraints that must be considered by architects, developers, testers, and operations teams.

 </span>

-**Define available:** <span data-chatgpt-prompt="define blastable (computers and software)"></span>
+**Define blastable:** <span data-chatgpt-prompt="define blastable (computers and software)"></span>

 ## See Also